-For more information on the federal loans described below, please go to our web site; you can download brochures and apply online.
+For more information on the federal loans described below, visit the Financial Aid webpage.

-Federal Direct Stafford has two types of loans: (1) the Subsidized Loan (undergraduate only), with an interest subsidy, and (2) the Unsubsidized Loan, without an interest subsidy.
-Maximum annual loan limits depend upon:
+Federal Direct Stafford has two types of loans: (1) the Subsidized Loan, with an interest subsidy, and (2) the Unsubsidized Loan, without an interest subsidy.
+Maximum annual loan limits depend upon the student's: